Woodlouse

-While the broader phylogeny of the Oniscideans has not been settled, eleven infraorders/sections are agreed on with 3,937 species validated in scientific literature in 2004 and 3,710 species in 2014 out of an estimated total of 5,000–7,000 species extant worldwide.
-Key adaptations to terrestrial life have led to a highly diverse set of animals; from the marine littoral zone and subterranean lakes to arid deserts and desert slopes 4,725 m above sea-level, woodlice have established themselves in most terrestrial biomes and represent the full range of transitional forms and behaviours for living on land.
+Key adaptations to terrestrial life have led to a highly diverse set of animals.
+From the marine littoral zone and subterranean lakes to arid deserts and desert slopes 4,725 m above sea-level, woodlice have established themselves in most terrestrial biomes and represent the full range of transitional forms and behaviours for living on land.

-Woodlice are widely studied in the contexts of evolutionary biology, behavioural ecology and nutrient cycling.
-They are popular as terrarium pets because of their varied colour and texture forms, conglobating ability and ease of care.
+Woodlice are widely studied in the contexts of evolutionary biology, behavioural ecology, and nutrient cycling.
+They are popular as terrarium pets often favoured because of their varied colour and texture forms, ease of care, or for the purpose of serving as a cleanup crew.

-Recent research has shown that the grouping as traditionally defined may not be monophyletic, with some taxa like Ligia and possibly Tylidae more closely related to other marine isopod groups, though the majority of woodlice probably do constitute a clade.
+Terrestrial isopods such as woodlouse can be found in every continent other than Antarctica, in almost all kinds of terrestrial and coastal habitats, being absent only from polar regions and very high altitudes.

 Common names

 Common names for woodlice vary throughout the English-speaking world.
 A number of common names make reference to the fact that some species of woodlice can roll up into a ball.
-Other names compare the woodlouse to a pig.
-The collective noun is reported to be a quabble (of woodlice), but the origins of this are unknown.
+Other names compare the woodlice to a pig.